 He is astonishing, with some of the finest pianism one has ever witnessed.— New York Classical Review, September 25, 2023

 Gold Medalist at the 2013 China International Piano Competition and a prizewinner at the 2018 Honens International Piano Competition, Mr. Chen has also been praised by Gramophone as "impressively commanding and authoritative" and further cited by The New York Times for his "graceful touch," "rhythmic precision" and "hypnotic charm."
-He has appeared as soloist with the Calgary Philharmonic, Fort Worth Symphony Orchestra, Lexington Philharmonic, Hong Kong Philharmonic, National Taiwan Symphony Orchestra, China Symphony Orchestra, and Xiamen Philharmonic.
+He has appeared as soloist with the Calgary Philharmonic, Fort Worth Symphony, Lansing Symphony, Lexington Philharmonic, Hong Kong Philharmonic, National Taiwan Symphony, and Xiamen Philharmonic.

 Han Chen has studied with Yoheved Kaplinsky, Wha Kyung Byun, and Ursula Oppens at The Juilliard School, New England Conservatory, and CUNY Graduate Center.
 He is a Steinway Artist and is represented by Black Tea Music.

-A fearless performer with seemingly limitless imagination and possessed with uncanny energy, pianist Han Chen plays scores old and new with rare rigor and insight.
+A fearless performer with seemingly limitless imagination and possessed with uncanny energy, GRAMMY-nominated pianist Han Chen plays scores old and new with rare rigor and insight.
+Gramophone has praised Mr. Chen as "impressively commanding and authoritative" and further cited by The New York Times for his "graceful touch," "rhythmic precision" and "hypnotic charm."

 The Taiwanese pianist Han Chen, a noted interpreter of the Ligeti Études and other modernist repertory, has made a blistering album of the [Liszt] opera transcriptions.— The New Yorker, September 4, 2023

-Attending "Infinite Staircase," Mr. Chen's recent traversal of the 18 Ligeti Etudes and 18 accompanying world premieres, George Grella titled his review: "Han Chen's remarkable playing equal to the genius of Ligeti's Etudes" He continued:
+When Mr. Chen was presented at New York's National Sawdust in a program entitled "Infinite Staircase," a traversal of the 18 Ligeti Etudes and 18 commissioned companion pieces, George Grella came to the concert and titled his review: "Han Chen's remarkable playing equal to the genius of Ligeti's Etudes" and went on to exclaim:

-…he was astonishing, with some of the finest pianism one has ever witnessed.
+He was astonishing, with some of the finest pianism one has ever witnessed.
 Beyond sheer dexterity, this was tremendously musical playing, with every phrase clear and pointed in a certain direction, fluid control of dynamics and form, a combination of articulation and force that was hard to believe.
-One had the feeling that Chen was deep inside the work, opening up every detail of Ligeti's musical personality.
-His energy and stamina within each Étude and through the whole concert were extraordinary.— New York Classical Review, September 25, 2023
+One had the feeling that Chen was deep inside the work, opening up every detail of Ligeti's musical personality.— New York Classical Review, September 25, 2023

-Reviewing this event in I Care If You Listen, Lana Norris described it as
+Reviewing this event in I Care If You Listen, Lana Norris summarized it as a

-Mr. Chen is equally compelling in the classical repertoire.
-Reviewing his performance of Beethoven's Sonata No. 29, Op.
-106 “Hammerklavier,” Lee Eiseman of The Boston Musical Intelligencer wrote:
+Mr. Chen is equally a powerful performer of the classic piano repertoire.
+Reviewing Mr. Chen performing Beethoven's Sonata No. 29, Op.
+106 “Hammerklavier,” Lee Eiseman of The Boston Musical Intelligencer had this to say:

 Oxygenated by powerful intellectual bellows and endowed with muscular forearms, Chen didn't just hammer Beethoven's formidably relentless and ever-modern challenge to pianists and listeners; with fire and tempering plunges he alternately annealed, welded, sintered, and sensitively stretched the well-wrought iron into impressive curls and shapely forms.
 His carefully plotted interpretations conveyed nuance and compelling gesture through very well-graduated colorations and dynamics from white hot to warmly glowing.
 No two repeated chords sounded the same.
 Chen's Beethoven seemed to anticipate Berg and Ligeti on this night.— The Boston Musical Intelligencer, August 19, 2023